In 2023 and 2025 I ran tours to the Southern Rhone valley, based in the beautiful town of Avignon.

 After the walk in the vineyard we took in the winery and barrel cellar before heading into the tasting room.
 The wines were a revelation.
 Utterly delicious whites made from Grenache Blanc, Bourboulenc, Clairette, Roussanne and Viognier in various permutations, they were beautifully balanced with crisp acidity and great weight and length.
 Two contrasting – oaked and unoaked – rosés followed and a couple of reds rounded off the tasting.
 A very pleasant picnic box lunch followed in their courtyard as we absorbed some glorious sunshine before heading home.

-L’Essentiel restaurant in the heart of town provided a first night dinner that set the scene for the quality of wine and good we would enjoy, while Le26 restaurant hosted our final night dinner.
+L’Essentiel and L’Agape restaurants in the heart of town provided our first night dinners that set the scene for the quality of wine and good we would enjoy, while Le26 restaurant hosted our final night dinner on both tours.
 Our restaurant lunches between visits were at the Comptoir de la Mère Germaine in Châteauneuf du Pape, and the beautiful Bastide Bleu, overlooking the Côtes du Rhone from the village of Séguret

 Read more about this tour in the blogs we wrote.